SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ### This is a required sub-chunk

-Files without an imod sub-chunk are "Structurally Unsound."
+Files without an `imod` sub-chunk are "Structurally Unsound."

 * * *

-## 7.9 "igen" sub-chunk
+## 7.9 `igen` sub-chunk

-The igen sub-chunk is a multiple of four bytes, like the pgen sub-chunk.
+The `igen` sub-chunk is a multiple of four bytes, like the `pgen` sub-chunk.

-### New options for the SFGenerator enum
+### New options for the `SFGenerator` enum

 These options are listed elsewhere in the specification.
+Currently, SFe 4.0 does not define any new options.

 Legacy SF players which do not support these new enum options should ignore these new options.